Vascular Surgery | Top Vein Doctor in Queens, NY

 • Duplex ultrasound.
 High-frequency sound waves measure the blood flow speed, usually done for problems in the legs.

-Which Procedure Works?
+Which Vascular Surgery Procedure Works?

 • Ambulatory phlebectomy